KassieKitsune/PluralQuartz/README.md

-# PluralQuartz
+# pkPrism
-Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), PluralQuartz is a Vencord plugin that displays PluralKit members' names in color according to their profile settings.
+Loosely inspired by [Pluralchum](https://github.com/estroBiologist/pluralchum), pkPrism is a Vencord plugin that displays PluralKit members' names in color according to their profile settings.

 # Installation
 ## Option A: Build Vencord from Source